What is the role of Java Full Stack Developer?

 Unit Testing with JUnit

-Unit testing ensures individual components of your application function as expected.
+Unit testing makes sure that individual components of your application function as expected.
 You’ll learn how to write tests using JUnit to check small units of code for correctness.
 For example, you test simple functions like adding two numbers.

 Integration Testing